 Coach Staples grew up in North Richland Hills, TX.
 This will be his 10th year coaching and 3rd at Boswell.
 He currently coaches the varsity offensive line for football and powerlifting.
 Coach Staples graduated from North Texas with a degree in kinesiology.
 His wife, Emily, teaches at Saginaw Elementary.

 Coach Blackburn is a graduate of Saginaw High School.
 This is his third year coaching and teaching.
 Coach Blackburn graduated from Angelo State University with a Bachelors of Science and Masters of Education.
 He teaches Biology at Boswell High School and is an assistant coach for football and wrestling.

 In 2015, Coach Blackburn was part of the District 5-5A Coaching Staff of the Year for football.
 Coach Blackburn is married to Amy Blackburn.
 They have two dogs, Lilu and Peanut.

 Coach Peter Houpt begins his Boswell Coaching experience in the Fall of 2015.
-He will be an assistant coach for football as well as baseball.
+He is an assistant coach for football as well as baseball.
 Coach Houpt is married to Heather Houpt.
-They have three children: Tori, Caitlyn and Nate.
+They have three children: Tori, Caitlyn, and Nate.